OSGeo/gdal/doc/source/tutorials/vector_api_tut.rst

       for( auto& poFeature: poLayer )
       {
+            // do something with each feature
+      }

    .. code-tab:: c

       OGR_FOR_EACH_FEATURE_BEGIN(hFeature, hLayer)
       {
+           // do something, including continue, break;
+           // do not explicitly destroy the feature (unless you use return or goto
+           // outside of the loop, in which case use OGR_F_Destroy(hFeat)) }
+      OGR_FOR_EACH_FEATURE_END(hFeat)

+   .. code-tab:: python

+      for feat in lyr:
+        # do something with each feature

 In order to dump all the attribute fields of the feature, it is helpful to get the :cpp:class:`OGRFeatureDefn`.
 This is an object, associated with the layer,